Political positions of Susan Collins: Cuba

 In 2016, Collins authorized a provision to allow aircraft traveling to or returning from Cuba in the transatlantic route the authority to make stops in the US for refueling at the Bangor, Maine airport.
 The provision was approved as part of an amendment to a spending bill and earned objection from the Treasury Department who sent a concerned message asserting that the provision's language could be used by airlines or countries not allowed to fly in the US to land planes on American soil.

 In May 2019, Collins was one of thirteen senators to support a bipartisan proposal to remove restrictions on private financing for exports in order to remove a barrier for farmers interested in selling products to Cuba.
 Collins and Angus King said in a statement that the intended effects of the proposal were about leveling "the playing field for American farmers to open up a significant new export opportunity."

 Defense

-In August 2019, Collins was one of eight senators to sign a letter led by Marco Rubio and Pat Toomey to United States Secretary of Defense Mark Esper calling for an expansion of the F-35 program in response to the Trump administration ejecting Turkey from the group of F-35 partner nations.
+In August 2019, Collins was one of eight senators to sign a letter led by Marco Rubio and Pat Toomey to U.S. Defense Secretary Mark Esper calling for an expansion of the F-35 program in response to the Trump administration ejecting Turkey from the group of F-35 partner nations.